uscreen/dev-service/README.md

 **Warning**: With this option, already installed services will no longer use already existing volumes named the classical way.

+##### `--enable-classic-volumes`

+Disables volumes ID and uses the project name when naming the services' volumes.

+**Warning**: With this option, installed services will no longer use already existing volumes named with volumes ID.

 ### $ service start [service]

 Start all or given installed service(s).